shsagir/play-area-sync/docs/app.md

 An App is a virtual container for your web project, website, web application, staging branch, project or whatever you do.

+### Multiple Apps per Company

+fortrabbit hosting has a multi-seat and multi-tenant model.
+Apps are owned by [Companies](/company) (your business) and managed by [Accounts](/account) (you).
+The App plans displayed on the [pricing page](https://fortrabbit.com/pricing) are per App.
+You can create as many Apps as you want of course.

 ### One website per App